 This is also the same question discussed in the Senate Committee hearing a few weeks ago, “Telehealth: Lessons from the COVID-19 Pandemic.”
 The Health, Education, Labor and Pensions (HELP) Committee Members listened to four candidates on this topic including Karen Rheuban, M.D From University of Virginia, Joseph Kvedar, M.D from the American Telemedicine Association, Sanjeev Arora, M.D from the University of New Mexico Health Sciences Center and Andrea Willis, M.D. from the BlueCross BlueShield of Tennessee.

-These experts had a great deal to say about how telehealth is so important throughout the pandemic and has the ability to truly deliver healthcare in an effective and efficient way before and after the public health emergency.
+These experts had a great deal to say about how telehealth and Healthcare Communication Solutions are so important throughout the pandemic and has the ability to truly deliver healthcare in an effective and efficient way before and after the public health emergency.
 Discussion also touched on how patients showed acceptance of virtual visits and remote patient monitoring.
-The witnesses also warned how patients are at a risk of losing access to healthcare if the telehealth expansions are not made permanent in future.
+The witnesses a so warned how patients are at a risk of losing access to healthcare if the telehealth expansions are not made permanent in future.

 - S 3988 – Amends the Public Health Service Act with respect to telehealth enhancements for emergency response.

 - HR 7187 – Provides for permanent payments for telehealth services furnished by federally qualified health centers and rural health clinics under the Medicare program.

 - HR 7078 – A study to determine the effects of changes to telehealth under the Medicare and Medicaid programs during the COVID-19 emergency.

 - S 3792 – Requires parity in the coverage of mental health and substance use disorder services provided to enrollees in private insurance plans, whether such services are provided in-person or through telehealth.